-Stakeholder management is a key activity for Product Managers since a product’s success is largely dependent on the efforts of other departments within a company.
-Without the involvement of stakeholders, ideas simply remain ideas and consequently, it may be difficult to get products developed and launched.
+The reason stakeholder management is so important for Product Managers is that a product’s success is largely dependent on the efforts of other people and departments within a company.
+Without the involvement of stakeholders, ideas simply remain ideas and it’s nearly impossible to successfully develop and launch products.

-As Product Managers, we’re not only called upon to deliver products that add value in the market but also to lead teams to success.
-Stakeholder management has to be intrinsically part of the Product Manager’s DNA.
+As Product Managers, we’re not only called upon to deliver products our customers love, but also to lead teams to success.
+Every great product manager has stakeholder management hard-wired into their DNA.

-In its simplest form, stakeholder management is the process by which an individual establishes and maintains support from internal staff members and external parties for a new product or project or change within the organisation.
+There are many definitions of stakeholder management, but the simplest way of describing it is the way in which an individual establishes and maintains support from colleagues and external parties for a new product, project or change within their organisation.

 Use some of the tools identified below for better stakeholder management.

-Brainstorm (alone or in a team) and list the potential stakeholders accompanied with
+Alone, or in a team, list potential stakeholders as well as:

-Note: Stakeholders can be individuals or groups or even organisations.
-Make sure to associate one contact for an organisation or group.
+Note: stakeholders can be individuals or groups or even organisations but you should try to decide one key contact for each organisation or group.

-After the brainstorm session, you’ll have a big list of names accompanied by lots of information about the stakeholder.
-To structure the list and filter out important stakeholders from less important stakeholders, map the information gathered in different ways.
-This way you can visualise different relationships eg: power vs interest, influence vs interest.
-This will help you set out your stakeholder strategy.
+You should now have a big list of names accompanied by lots of information on each stakeholder.
+To structure your list and filter out the important stakeholders from the less important ones, it’s often useful to map your stakeholders so you can visualise different relationships eg: power vs interest, influence vs interest.
+This will help you decide your stakeholder strategy.

-This stakeholder map visualises power vs interest of a stakeholder.
-According to Eden and Ackerman using this grid helps determine which players’ interest and power bases must be considered in order to address the problem/issue at hand.
+According to Eden and Ackerman using this grid helps determine which stakeholders’ interests and power bases must be considered in order to address the problem/issue at hand.
 It highlights coalitions that can be encouraged or discouraged, whose buy-in should be sought or co-opted.

-Further, it provides some information on how to convince stakeholders to change their views.
+Further, it helps you understand how to convince stakeholders to change their views.